-The behavior of birds is very much regulated by their biological clock, which is affected by external environmental factors.
-Below are some environmental factors that upsets their circadian rhythm, causing anxiety which can trigger feather plucking behavior.
+The behaviour of birds is very much regulated by their biological clock, which is affected by external environmental factors.
+Below are some environmental factors that upsets their circadian rhythm, causing anxiety which can trigger feather plucking behaviour.

 - Insufficient quality sleep (Quality sleep means 10-12 hours in complete darkness)

 - Disturbance in the normal light and dark cycles of the bird (suddenly having more or less light/darkness)

 - Lack of natural sunlight and fresh air

 - Extreme humidity